Poll: Which of these are some potential stories you want me to make a pilot chapter for? Vote Now!

 2. Black Holes:

 For the record black holes do not lead to other worlds.
 Black holes are very large concentrations of matter with such a high gravity that light cannot escape it.
 It has an ever-increasing mass and can reach a near zero volume.
 What authors should be referring to as a tear in space and time is a wormhole.

 I hate it when authors make the nearby girls instantly fawn over the protagonist where they practically wet their panties.
 I mean really.
 That just ruins the characters of the girls.

-4. Horrible Grammar
+4. Grammar and format

 There are so many times where there should obviously be a comma to separate clauses.